erSubhashThapa/100daysofcode/r2-log.md

   If you use `fs.createWriteStream()` it writes over the file you write to everytime you run it.
 I wanted to append to the file.
 On this stackoverflow page it showed how to append: [How to create appending writeStream in Node.js](https://stackoverflow.com/questions/3928926/how-to-create-appending-writestream-in-node-js)

-  You just add the options parameter, which is the second parameter and an object, and put in `'flags':'a'`.
+  You just add the options parameter, which is the second parameter and is an object, and put in `'flags':'a'`.

   ```javascript
   const fs = require('fs');